ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 -   0 — Disabled.

-    In this case, ClickHouse may use more general type for some literals (e.g. `Float64` or `Int64` instead of `UInt64` for `42`), but it may cause overflow and precision issues.
+    In this case, ClickHouse may use a more general type for some literals (e.g., `Float64` or `Int64` instead of `UInt64` for `42`), but it may cause overflow and precision issues.

 -   1 — Enabled.